RedisAI/RedisAI/docs/commands.md

 1. **BACKEND**: the backend used by the model as a String
 1. **DEVICE**: the device used to execute the model as a String
 1. **TAG**: the model's tag as a String
+1. **BATCHSIZE**: The maximum size of any batch of incoming requests.
+If `BATCHSIZE` is equal to 0 each incoming request is served immediately.
+When `BATCHSIZE` is greater than 0, the engine will batch incoming requests from multiple clients that use the model with input tensors of the same shape.
+1. **MINBATCHSIZE**: The minimum size of any batch of incoming requests.
+1. **INPUTS**: array reply with one or more names of the model's input nodes (applicable only for TensorFlow models)
+1. **OUTPUTS**: array reply with one or more names of the model's output nodes (applicable only for TensorFlow models)
 1. **BLOB**: a blob containing the serialized model (when called with the `BLOB` argument) as a String

 **Examples**